$\beta^-{\rm p}$ and $\beta^-\alpha$ decay of the $^{11}$Be neutron halo ground state

 \textit{Proton decay width of the $1/2_3^+$ resonance in $^{11}${\rm B}--}As discussed in \cite{Okolowicz2020} the $1/2^+_3$ resonance is interpreted as a state aligned to the proton-decay channel.
 Consequently, its total decay width is expected to be dominated by the proton partial width, i.e., $\Gamma\approx \Gamma_{\rm p}$.
 In SMEC $\Gamma_{\rm p}$ of this state depends weakly on the variations of monopole terms ${\cal M}^{\rm T=1}(0p_{1/2}1s_{1/2})$ and ${\cal M}^{\rm T=1}(0p_{1/2}0d_{5/2})$ but rapidly changes with $V_0$.
 This allows to use the experimental value of $\Gamma(1/2^+_3) = 12(5)$\,keV \cite{Ayyad2019} to constrain the continuum coupling strength.
 As see in Fig.~\ref{fig1}(a), this value is $V_0 = -37^{+11}_{-12}$ MeV fm$^3$; it is used in all calculations in this work.

 0.2truecm

 \textit{Branching ratio for the $\beta^- \alpha$ decay of $^{11}${\rm Be}--} The range of energies in $^{11}$B accessible in the $\beta^-\alpha$ decay of $^{11}$Be encompasses the range of energies accessible in the $\beta^-{\rm p}$ decay.
-In the energy window for the $\beta^-\alpha$ decay, one can find $3/2^+_2$ and $3/2^+_3$ resonance, $(1/2^+_2)$ resonance overlapping with the $3/2^+_2$ state \cite{NNDC}, and $1/2^+_3$ resonance reported in Ref.~\cite{Ayyad2019}.
+In the energy window for the $\beta^-\alpha$ decay, one can find $3/2^+_2$ and $3/2^+_3$ resonance, $(1/2^+_2)$ resonance lying close to the $3/2^+_2$ state \cite{NNDC}, and $1/2^+_3$ resonance reported in Ref.~\cite{Ayyad2019}.
 As seen in Fig.~\ref{exc}, a doublet of close-lying states $1/2^+_2$, $3/2^+_2$ is also predicted by our SMEC calculations.

-In our branching-ratio estimates we only consider Gamow-Teller transitions.
+The $\beta^-$-delayed proton decay is a two-step process where $^{11}$Be in the ground state decays to $^{10}$Be via an intermediate resonance in $^{11}$B. In our branching-ratio estimates we only consider Gamow-Teller transitions.
 As will be shown below, the Fermi component of the beta decay via the tail of the 1/2$^+$, $T=3/2$ IAS can be safely neglected.
 Branching ratios are calculated as: